 Destination Guide: Sifnos

-Kamares is a popular beach town with long sandy beaches and rows of beach bars and cafes, which means you can spend the whole day going between the beach and back to the bar for another drink and meze selection.
+Kamares is a popular beach town with long sandy beaches and rows of beach bars and cafes which means you can spend the whole day going between the beach and back to the bar for another drink and meze selection.
 This is also the main ‘port’ of Sifnos but it is not to be confused with the busy, dirty ports typical of other Greek Islands.
 The ferries are never here long enough to make an impact and the beach is large enough for it not to be a concern.

-To embrace a bit of Greek culture, besides eating at the local taverns in the sun on the beach, the traditional hill top village of Apollonia is the heart of Sifnian life.
+If you wish to escape your luxury villa for the day and to embrace a bit of Greek culture, besides eating at the local taverns in the sun on the beach, the traditional hill top village of Apollonia is the heart of Sifnian life.
 Many of the best walks around Sifnos will begin at Apollonia.
 Wander through the winding backstreets and stumble across some of the traditional shops, tiny boutiques and amazing cafes.
 This is where you’ll be amongst the locals, especially in August when many of the Athenians come to participate in the summer celebrations.

 And we can’t talk about Sifnos without mentioning the incredible amount of churches.
 With over 300 historical churches, some small and some large, it’ll be hard to miss them.
 Many of the churches have ‘panagris’, which are traditional religious festivals typically during the summer months.